Jimmy Orr: Pittsburgh Steelers

 Orr made the start in the season opener against the Cleveland Browns at split end.
-The Steelers, perennially one of the worst teams in the NFL in this era, were soundly thrashed by the mighty Browns 45–12, with newcomer Jimmy Orr providing the best moment of the game for the home team.
-Spotted in the clear by Pittsburgh quarterback Earl Morrall, Orr hauled in a pass and sprinted towards an apparent 77-yard touchdown — only to have the ball slip from his hands and bounce out of bounds on the 14 yard line.
-Whether due to a case of the rookie jitters or another in a long list of examples of the Steelers being the Steelers, Pittsburgh nevertheless managed to make use of Orr's catch, scoring their only touchdown of the day four plays later.
+The Steelers, perennially one of the worst teams in the NFL in this era, were defeated by the Browns 45–12, with newcomer Jimmy Orr providing the best moment of the game for the home team.
+Spotted in the clear by Pittsburgh quarterback Earl Morrall, Orr hauled in a pass and sprinted towards a 77-yard touchdown — only to have the ball slip from his hands and bounce out of bounds on the 14 yard line.
+Pittsburgh managed to make use of Orr's fumble, scoring their only touchdown of the day four plays later.

 Professional spurs were won in early November, when Orr caught a ball, only to be crushed between two onrushing Philadelphia Eagles defensive backs.

 "I was scared when I saw him get hit," recalled teammate Bobby Layne.
 "He couldn't talk, his eyes were rolling around in his head, and his face was white.
 I thought he was hurt bad.
 You know what he said?
 The first thing he said was 'Did I hold the ball?'
 Then when they were taking him off the field, he turned around and said, 'I'll be right back.'
 He was, too — in one play that little critter was right back."

 Orr's rookie campaign was a sensational one, with the speedy receiver catching 33 balls for 910 yards, and what prove to be a career best average of 27.6 yards per catch.
 His 910 yards gained in the air would stand as a Steelers rookie record until finally surpassed by JuJu Smith-Schuster in a 16-game season in 2017.
 Orr's three touchdowns and 205 yards in the season finale against the Chicago Cardinals were team records.

 Pittsburgh would finish the year 7–4-1 in the Eastern Division, their first winning record since 1949, with the Steelers victorious in their last seven games in a row.

 Both the Associated Press writers' poll and the United Press International coaches' poll named Orr the 1958 NFL Rookie of the Year.